SamMaoYS/pyscenekit/README.md

 pip install -e . # will support pip install pyscenekit in the future
 ```

+## Usage

+SceneKit2D is a module within PySceneKit that focuses on 2D scene processing and analysis.
+It provides a set of tools and algorithms for working with 2D images, particularly in the context of indoor scenes.
+Checkout the key features in [SceneKit2D](./SCENEKIT2D.md).

+SceneKit3D is a module focusing on 3D scene processing and analysis.
+Checkout the key features in [SceneKit3D](./SCENEKIT3D.md).

 ## Progress

 - [x] 🌟 **Kicking Off the Adventure**: Initial setup complete!